npnpatidar/FeedGPT/markdown_files/Explain_FP.md

 Tue, 26 Mar 2024 14:30:30 +0530
 ### [Kerala CM says a Muslim coined ‘Bharat Mata Ki Jai’ slogan: Who was Azimullah Khan?](https://www.firstpost.com/explainers/kerala-cm-pinarayi-vijayan-muslim-coined-bharat-mata-ki-jai-slogan-azimullah-khan-1857-revolt-13752808.html)

-Article found but Couldn't summarize
-Kerala CM Pinarayi Vijayan asked at a rally against the CAA whether Sangh Parivar would abandon ‘Bharat Mata Ki Jai’ as Azimullah Khan, a Muslim, first used the slogan.
-Khan, a close aide of Marathi leader Nana Saheb, was a strategist in the Revolt of 1857
+Kerala Chief Minister Pinarayi Vijayan, at a rally against the Citizenship Amendment Act, questioned if the Sangh Parivar would reject the slogan 'Bharat Mata Ki Jai' knowing it was first used by Azimullah Khan, a Muslim and a key figure in the 1857 Revolt.
+Vijayan highlighted Khan's contributions as a strategist and his association with Nana Saheb Peshwa, emphasizing Khan's efforts in the fight against British rule, including his role in shaping public opinion through the newspaper Payaam-e-Azadi.
+The CM's comments brought renewed attention to Khan's historical significance and his use of the slogan as a patriotic call during the First War of Independence.

 Tue, 26 Mar 2024 13:39:11 +0530
 ### [How Donald Trump’s net worth has risen to $6.5 billion, making him one of the world's richest people](https://www.firstpost.com/explainers/donald-trump-net-worth-billions-richest-people-trump-media-and-technology-truth-social-13752787.html)

-Article found but Couldn't summarize
-Donald Trump is now on the list of Bloomberg billionaires after his net worth rose by $4 billion (Rs 33,339 crore).
-This windfall came after the former US president’s social media company known as Trump Media & Technology Group completed a merger with a company known as DWAC.
-Moreover, a court lowered his bond payment in a New York civil fraud lawsuit
+Donald Trump's net worth has significantly increased, placing him on the Bloomberg billionaires list with a total net worth of $6.5 billion.
+This surge is primarily due to the merger of his social media company, Trump Media & Technology Group, with Digital World Acquisition Corp.
+The company, which owns Truth Social, will become public and trade under the symbol DJT.
+Despite the company's modest revenue, Trump's stake is valued at over $3 billion on paper.
+However, the stability of this valuation is uncertain due to the volatile nature of the stock and a six-month lock-up period on his shares.
+Additionally, Trump has reported substantial cash holdings and income from various assets, including real estate, golf courses, hotels, and royalties.
+His financial status has also been affected by a legal victory that reduced his bond payment in a civil fraud lawsuit.
+Trump's exact fortune remains unclear as he has not disclosed his financial records for public scrutiny.

 Tue, 26 Mar 2024 12:28:48 +0530
 ### [Will Japan export lethal arms soon?
 Why is this decision controversial?](https://www.firstpost.com/explainers/japan-export-lethal-arms-changes-controversial-13752714.html)

-Article found but Couldn't summarize
-Japan’s Cabinet has approved a plan to sell future next-generation fighter jets that it’s developing with Britain and Italy to other countries on Tuesday.
-Why is Japan changing its stance on arms exports?
+Japan's Cabinet has approved a significant policy shift to sell next-generation fighter jets, co-developed with Britain and Italy, to other countries.
+This move deviates from Japan's post-World War II pacifist stance and is driven by the need to strengthen its defense industry and play a more substantial role in global affairs amid rising tensions, particularly with China.

+The new policy includes a revision of Japan's arms equipment and technology transfer guidelines, allowing the sale of co-produced lethal weapons beyond the project partners.
+However, Tokyo currently plans to limit exports to the new fighters, which are not expected to be operational until 2035.

+The future jet, part of the Global Combat Air Program, aims to replace Japan's aging F-2 fighters with advanced sensing and stealth capabilities.
+The decision to allow exports is intended to support the development costs and enhance Japan's defense industry, which has historically served only its Self Defense Force.

+The policy change is controversial due to Japan's constitutional commitment to self-defense and its history as a wartime aggressor.
+The government has faced criticism for not fully explaining this shift to the public.
+To mitigate concerns, exports are restricted to the new jet, and sales for use in active wars are prohibited.

+Looking ahead, Japan may consider additional defense partnerships and explore new markets for the jet, excluding Taiwan.
+The policy could also lead to increased defense and weapons industry cooperation with the United States and a more prominent role in regional defense partnerships.
+Japan's stance on arms exports reflects its response to regional security challenges and its strategic objectives.
+The full implications of this policy change will unfold in the coming years as Japan navigates its defense and diplomatic relationships.

 Tue, 26 Mar 2024 11:45:55 +0530
 ### [The political row over derogatory comments against Kangana Ranaut: Who said what?](https://www.firstpost.com/explainers/kangana-ranaut-supriya-shrinate-comments-controversy-bjp-congress-himachal-pradesh-mandi-13752712.html)

-Article found but Couldn't summarize
-Days after Kangana Ranaut was handed the BJP ticket from Himachal Pradesh’s Mandi, she finds herself battling sexism.
-Derogatory remarks purportedly by Congress’ social media head Supriya Shrinate have triggered a row with the BJP demanding her sacking
+Kangana Ranaut, recently given a BJP ticket to contest from Mandi in Himachal Pradesh, is facing sexism and derogatory remarks.
+Congress social media head Supriya Shrinate allegedly made demeaning comments about Ranaut on Instagram, which she later claimed were posted by someone else with access to her accounts.
+Shrinate also mentioned a parody Twitter account spreading the remarks.
+Congress leader HS Ahir and writer Mrinal Pande made similar comments, which they attributed to account hacking.

+Ranaut responded on social media, highlighting her diverse roles as an actress and calling for an end to prejudice against women.
+The BJP has demanded Shrinate's removal, with national spokesperson Shehzad Poonawalla questioning the simultaneous attacks on Ranaut by various individuals associated with Congress.
+Union Minister Smriti Irani defended Ranaut, praising her resilience.
+The National Commission on Women condemned the Congress leaders' conduct and sought action from the Election Commission.

+The article reflects on the broader issue of sexism faced by women politicians, citing examples like Sonia Gandhi, Smriti Irani, Nirmala Sitharaman, and President Droupadi Murmu, who have all encountered prejudice in their political careers.
+The content concludes with a call for respect and dignity for all women.

 Tue, 26 Mar 2024 10:24:25 +0530
 ### [The men behind the Moscow concert hall attack that killed at least 137 people](https://www.firstpost.com/explainers/moscow-concert-hall-attack-arrested-four-suspects-13752674.html)

-Article found but Couldn't summarize
-Russia has arrested four suspected gunmen for their involvement in the concert shooting at the Crocus City concert hall near Moscow.
-They have been identified by media as citizens of Tajikistan.
-All of them have been charged with terrorism and could face life imprisonment
+Four suspects have been arrested in connection with a deadly shooting at the Crocus City concert hall near Moscow, which resulted in at least 137 fatalities.
+Identified as citizens of Tajikistan, they face terrorism charges and potential life imprisonment.
+The suspects appeared in court with injuries amid allegations of torture, which the Kremlin has not commented on.
+The Islamic State has claimed responsibility for the attack, although Russia's president has not explicitly named the group, and Russian media has suggested Ukrainian involvement, which Ukraine denies.

+The suspects, ranging in age from 19 to 32, have diverse backgrounds, including a barber and a father of four.
+They have been depicted in various states of distress in media and social media, with signs of physical abuse.
+Their pre-trial detention is set until 22 May, pending the trial date.
+The case has drawn international attention, with US officials acknowledging the Islamic State's claim of responsibility.
+The suspects' treatment and the circumstances of their arrest have raised concerns, reflecting the complex geopolitical and social issues surrounding the incident.

 Tue, 26 Mar 2024 09:59:20 +0530
 ### [Is UN Security Council’s Gaza ceasefire resolution enforceable?](https://www.firstpost.com/explainers/un-security-council-gaza-ceasefire-resolution-enforceable-law-meaning-israel-hamas-war-13752663.html)